lavas-project/jekyll-pwa/README.md

 ## Note

+### Generate a manifest.json?

 This plugin won't generate a [manifest.json](https://developer.mozilla.org/en-US/docs/Web/Manifest).
 If you want to support this PWA feature, just add one in your root directory and Jekyll will copy it to `_site`.

+### When my site updates...

+Since the service worker has precached our assets such as `index.html`, JS files and other static files, we should notify user when our site has something changed.
+When these updates happen, the service worker will go into the `install` stage and request the newest resources, but the user must refresh current page so that these updates can be applied.
+A normal solution is showing a toast with the following text: `This site has changed, please refresh current page manually.`.

+This plugin will dispatch a custom event called `sw.update` when the service worker has finished the update work.
+So in your site, you can choose to listen this event and popup a toast to remind users refreshing current page.

 # Contribute